anar1996/anar1996/README.md

 You can click the Preview link to take a look at your changes.
 --->
 <h1> Summary:</h1><br/>
 <p>Hi there.
-I am Anar Mammadli,👋 I live in Baku.
+I am Anar Mammadov,👋 I live in Baku.
 I love developing and learning software.
 Backend locations are more interesting to me.

 I develop and learn projects with Java, Servlet, JSP, JSF, Spring and Spring Boot framework Java programming languages. &#x1F60E;</p>
 <p>I make my projects using layered architecture and develop in accordance with SOLID software development principles.</p>